BaxterKrug/sort.me/README.md

 clear error (`No OCR engines available; install tesseract or easyocr...`).
 Install at least one of the engines to see live OCR output in the UI and metadata files.

+### OCR accuracy tuning

+During snapshot preparation the server now analyses the detected text bands and records the exact row ranges for the name, rules text, and collector number before any OCR call happens.
+Those ranges are passed directly to Tesseract (along with region-specific `psm`/config choices) so the engine reads only the relevant parts of the card instead of the entire composite.
+If you capture sample assets via `prepare_snapshot_artifacts`, the emitted `*-meta.json` files include `ocr_meta.region_rows` so you can inspect or tweak the detected spans when diagnosing misreads.